mnbcz/ScreenCastCaps/README.md

 # Keystrokes on screen, keyboard, mouse, draw on screen

 Designed specifically for creating screencasts and tutorials.
 CSS Based keystroke on screen.
 Lots of predefined keystroke CSS themes.
-It's easy to create a theme.
-All pressed keys are displayed on the screen, including mouse buttons and mouse wheel.
+It's easy to create a custom theme.
+All pressed keys are displayed on the screen, including mouse buttons, and even mouse wheel.

 Tutorial about the program on [Youtube](https://www.youtube.com/watch?v=kpFCxzOFQs4).
 To install, use [latest release](https://github.com/mnbcz/ScreenCast-Keyboard/releases).